iamkpregmi/iamkpregmi/README.md

 <h1 align="left">Hey there, I'm Krishna Prasad Regmi👋</h1>
 <h3 align="left">I'm a Software Developer and a passionate programmer who loves to code.
 I am creatively curious and a self learner.
-I love exploring new technologies and currently learning React JS.</h3>
+I love exploring new technologies and currently learning FastAPI & AngularJS
+.</h3>

 - 🔭 I’m currently working on Python Development and practicing Data Structures and Algorithms everyday.